Bloomberg-Beta/Manual/Manual.md

 ### Rights we want

 We care about getting pro rata rights.
-If you don’t know what these are, this means that if a founder offers another investor the opportunity to invest at a certain price, we want to invest at that price too -- at least up to the amount needed to preserve our ownership of the company.
+This means that if a founder offers another investor the opportunity to invest at a certain price, we want to invest at that price too -- at least up to the amount needed to preserve our ownership of the company.

 We also want to approve of any investments you take that might get their capital repaid before ours.